jasonrwang/dissertation-tudelft-latex/readme.md

 ## VS Code Integration

 I run LaTeX locally rather than through a cloud service.
 I wrote [a blog post](https://jrwang.ca/2020/01/13/latex-vscode-git/) about why and how I've set it all up.
 This is why the `.gitignore` file includes some VS Code-friendly entries too.

+## Changelog

+v1.2.2 References now work properly across chapters and readme updated with blog and `make clean` info v1.2.1 Built in continuous integration (CI) v1.2 Added another chapter 2 as a barebones example v1.1 Restructured folders and files to be git compatible v1.0 TU Delft Template